afondiel/IBM-Data-Science-Professional-Certificate-Coursera/course1_what_s_data_science/course1-ds-ibm-notes.md

 # Course 1: What is Data Science?

+**What you'll learn**

+- Define data science and its importance in today’s data-driven world.
+- Describe the various paths that can lead to a career in data science.
+- Summarize  advice given by seasoned data science professionals to data scientists who are just starting out.
+- Explain why data science is considered the most in-demand job in the 21st century.

+**Skills you'll gain**: Model Selection, Data Analysis, Python Programming, Data Visualization, Predictive Modelling

 ## Table of Contents

 - [**W1 : Defining Data Science and What Data Scientists Do**](#w1--defining-data-science-and-what-data-scientists-do)